jhuckaby/pixl-cache/README.md

 - Low memory overhead
 - Predictable results on overflow
 - Can expire based on key count or byte count
+- Optional expiration date for items
-- Event listener for expired keys
+- Event listener for ejecting expired items
-- Can store metadata along with cache objects
+- Can store custom metadata along with cache objects
 - No dependencies

 ## Benchmarks